UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > `bioconda` channel.
 {: .callout}

-## What actually happens when I install packages?

-During the installation process, files are extracted into the specified environment (defaulting to the current environment if none is specified).
-Installing the files of a Conda package into an environment can be thought of as changing the directory to an environment, and then downloading and extracting the package and its dependencies.
-Conda does the hard work of figuring out what dependencies are needed and making sure that they will all work together.

 > ## Specifying channels when installing packages
 >
 > Like many projects, [`PyTorch`](https://pytorch.org/) has its own